Lusitanosaurus: History of discovery

 The genus was first described by Albert-Félix de Lapparent and Georges Zbyszewski in 1957.
 The type species is Lusitanosaurus liasicus.
 The generic name is derived from Lusitania, the ancient Latin name for the region.
 The specific name refers to the Lias.
 The holotype was part of the collection of the Museu de História Natural da Universidade de Lisboa.
 The exact location of the find and the date of collection are unknown, which makes a correct geological dating difficult, but it can be inferred from the matrix rock that it has been discovered near São Pedro de Moel, in strata from the Late Sinemurian (Early Jurassic).
 This would make it the oldest known dinosaur from Portugal.

 Classification

-It was originally assigned to the Stegosauria by de Lapparent, Lusitanosaurus is today considered a basal member of the Thyreophora, perhaps belonging to the Scelidosauridae, but this is tentative, as this family is considered paraphyletic.
+It was originally assigned to the Stegosauria by de Lapparent, Lusitanosaurus was then considered a basal member of the Thyreophora, perhaps belonging to the Scelidosauridae, but this is tentative, as this family is considered paraphyletic.
 The fragmentary condition of the specimen does not help to identify it well, as it can be from different grades inside basal Thyreophora, such as a relative of Emausaurus.
 Some authors consider it a nomen dubium.

+A revision of the phylogenetic relationships of early-diverging ornithischians found that the material of Lusitanosaurus as figured and described does not show any features characteristic of Thyreophora or even Ornithischia, and instead displays several differences that are found in the groups Pterosauria, Squamata, Tanystropheidae and basal Cynodontia.
+The presence of ankylothecodont teeth supported a placement of Lusitanosaurus preliminarily within Archosauromorpha, but not as an ornithischian.

 Paleoenvironment

-The São Pedro de Moel rocks consists on calcareous strata, mostly from Marginal Marine environments.
+The São Pedro de Moel rocks consists on calcareous strata, mostly from Marginal Marine environments belonging to the Coimbra Formation.
 Outside Lusitanosaurus, fishes have been found on this rock, such as members of the genus Proleptolepis.
 Ammonites are also common, such as Oxynoticeras, Bifericeras, Cheltonia and Plesechioceras.
 Finally, this section is known for its calcareous nannofossils that expose the Sinemurian/Pliensbachian transition more detailed than in any part of Portugal.